Read This First

 Prompt 1: A study found that higher intelligence correlates with left-wing beliefs.
 What factors could account for such a correlation other than the fact that high intelligence leads to taking up a left-wing ideology?

-The anchors here are Design an experiment to determine whether intelligence is causative of left-wing dispositions, Experiment Design: Longitudinal Study, and Objective.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Design an experiment to determine whether intelligence is causative of left-wing dispositions, Experiment Design: Longitudinal Study, and Objective in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Educational Exposure